Facial nerve: Other

+The facial nerve also innervates the posterior belly of the digastric muscle, the stylohyoid muscle, and the stapedius muscle of the middle ear.

 The facial nerve also supplies parasympathetic fibers to the submandibular gland and sublingual glands via chorda tympani.
 Parasympathetic innervation serves to increase the flow of saliva from these glands.
 It also supplies parasympathetic innervation to the nasal mucosa and the lacrimal gland via the pterygopalatine ganglion.
 The parasympathetic fibers that travel in the facial nerve originate in the superior salivatory nucleus.

-The facial nerve also functions as the efferent limb of the corneal reflex.
+The facial nerve also functions as the efferent limb of the acoustic reflex and corneal reflex.

 Functional components

-The facial nerve carries axons of type GSA, general somatic afferent, to skin of the posterior ear.
+The facial nerve carries general somatic afferent fibers, to the skin of the posterior ear.

-The facial nerve also carries axons of type GVE, general visceral efferent, which innervate the sublingual, submandibular, and lacrimal glands, also mucosa of nasal cavity.
+The facial nerve also carries general visceral efferent fibers, which innervate the sublingual, submandibular, and lacrimal glands, and also the mucosa of nasal cavity.

-Axons of type SVE, special visceral efferent, innervate muscles of facial expression, stapedius, the posterior belly of digastric, and the stylohyoid.
+Special visceral efferent fibers innervate muscles of facial expression, stapedius, the posterior belly of digastric, and the stylohyoid.

-The axons of type SVA, special visceral afferent, provide taste to the anterior two-thirds of tongue via chorda tympani.
+Special visceral afferent fibers provide taste to the anterior two-thirds of tongue via chorda tympani.

 Clinical significance

+Intraoperative Identification

+It is important to identify the facial nerve in a variety of surgeries (eg, parotidectomy, middle ear surgery, mastoidectomy) to avoid injury.
+There are several ways to identify the facial nerve intraoperatively.